UnoVex11223/Calculator/README.md

 * **Error Handling**: Displays an "Error" message for invalid operations like division by zero or syntax errors.
 * **Intuitive UI**: A simple and familiar layout with distinct colors for number and operator buttons.

-## 📄 License

-This project is licensed under the MIT License.

-Copyright (c) 2025 Isaac Hughes